Updated 31 Mar 2022

 But if there is no tail, how can this be done?
 Often it cannot, and many tailless aircraft suffer from a narrow CG range.
 They must be carefully loaded, the fuel tanks used up and/or munitions dropped in the right order, and so on.
 Any unusual payload may prove impossible or at best unsafe.
 In other words, they are of limited practicality.

 The usual solution is to sweep the wings sharply, typically backwards, so that the wing tips can be far enough off-centre to act as a "tail at the end of the wing".
-But sharp sweepback brings other problems of sideways airflow, especially at subsonic speeds.
+But sharp sweepback brings other problems of sideways airflow and is aerodynamically inefficient at subsonic speeds.
 And even Concorde had to pump fuel to and fro to stay on an even keel.
-Another solution is to adjust the angle of wing sweep in flight.
+Another solution is to adjust the angle of wing sweep.
 It has been done, but carries a significant weight penalty.

 The problem of CG range and trim remains a severe limitation on the subsonic tailless aeroplane.